joehand/smilingjoe/_posts/2011-03-30-first-post.markdown

 ---
 layout: post
-title: A first step towards the future.
+title: A step towards the future.

-description: The very first post of my new blog.
+description: The first post of my new blog.
+After an intro, the post explains how I quickly set up the blog with Jekyll and Github.

 ---